-A Resource for Parents of Children with Type 1 Diabetes and their Sitters
+A Resource for Caregivers of Children with Type 1 Diabetes and their Sitters

 Type 1 diabetes is a health problem in which the person’s pancreas, due to how the disease develops, makes little to no insulin.
-Prior to being diagnosed with type 1 diabetes and due to the lack of insulin, the person’s blood glucose (also known as sugar) typically rises higher than normal.
+Prior to being diagnosed with Type 1 Diabetes and due to the lack of insulin, the person’s blood glucose (also known as sugar) typically rises higher than normal.
 Insulin is a hormone required by the body to use the glucose made by breaking down some of the foods and beverages we eat and drink.
-People who do not have type 1 diabetes make insulin in their body’s pancreas.1
+People who do not have Type 1 Diabetes diabetes make insulin in their body’s pancreas.1

 What is Type 1 Diabetes (T1D)?

-There are two main types of diabetes – T1D and type 2.
+There are two main types of diabetes – Type 1 Diabetes (T1D) and type 2.
 In T1D, the person no longer makes enough of their own insulin.
 People with type 2 diabetes (T2D) may either make enough insulin but it isn’t working effectively or they no longer make enough insulin.

 The challenge of managing T1D is to control the ups and downs of glucose levels.
 People with T1D must take insulin every day, eat healthfully and carefully manage their physical activity to control their glucose levels and their health.
 T1D is for sure a blood glucose balancing act!